-A network physician who specializes in family practice, internal medicine, or pediatrics and who coordinates all of the network medical care for a participant in a PPO Option or an HMO.
+A network physician who specializes in family practice, general practice, gynecology, internal medicine, or pediatrics and who coordinates all of the network medical care for a participant in a PPO Option or an HMO.

 Physician

 A licensed practitioner of the healing arts acting within the scope of his or her license.
 The term does not include: